postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ## Migrating to the native app

-It’s simple.
-Sign in to your Postman account after you [download](https://www.getpostman.com/downloads/) and start the new native app, and all your history and collections will be automatically synced.
+It's simple.
+[Sign in to your Postman account](https://app.getpostman.com/) after you [download](https://www.getpostman.com/downloads/) and start the new native app, and all your history and collections will be automatically synced.

 Alternatively, if you don't want to sign in to your Postman account, you can bulk export your Postman data from the Chrome app, and then bulk import into the new native app.